KawikaMiller/data-structures-and-algorithms/javascript/401-code-challenges/linked-list/README.md

 # Code Challenge 05 - Linked List Implementation
+Create a Linked List data structure consisting of a Node class and a Linked List class.

+The `Node` class should contain two properties:
+- `value`, which can be a value of any data type
+- `next`, which is the next `Node` in the linked list

-Create a Linked List data structure and various methods to modify &/o read values from the list.
+The `LinkedList` class should consist of 0 - n amount of `Node`s and should have various methods that allow a user to modify &/o read the data in the list.

 ## Whiteboard Process
 <!-- Embedded whiteboard image -->

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
+### Efficiency
+- Node

 ## Solution
 - New linked lists can be instantiated with standard javascript class syntax, e.g. `let myLinkedList = new LinkedList(defaultHead)`